SerhiiChoGames/tower-defense/README.md

 ![Tower Defense Game](./src/assets/logo.png)

-Open source game written with Phaser JS where you need to build towers to kill the monsters they will try to destroy your castle
+Open source game written with Phaser JS where you need to build towers to kill the monsters they will try to destroy your castle.

 ## Installation